DataSunrise is sponsoring AWS re:Invent 2024 in Las Vegas, please visit us in DataSunrise's booth #2158

 As the number of data leaks continues to rise, government bodies, commercial companies, medical and financial institutions, educational organizations try to protect their sensitive data from being stolen by bad guys.
 Most industries need to support compliance, security and operations.
 Laws and regulations controlling the use of electronic records such as SOX, HIPAA, PCI DSS, GDPR make audit trails an important element of protection against security breaches, supporting compliance with regulations and passing various kinds of audits.
 In other words, any company, government agency or educational organization that deals with sensitive data will benefit from maintaining accurate audit logs.

-The general idea of database auditing is to know who and when accessed your database tables, and what modifications were done to them.
+The general idea of database auditing is to know who and when accessed your data, and what modifications were done to it.

 Typically, auditing is used for: